GCMoony/expenses-chart-component/README.md

 * https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt/hub

 Things left to do:
-* Read data from json file
-* Test component resizing
+* Test component resizing (currently does not resize well)
-* Implement data, sample or actual